J.D. (Scrubs): Personality

 J.D.'s most prominently featured quirk is his habit of daydreaming.
 When this happens, he tilts his head back and to his left, blankly looking upwards.
 The sequences played out in his daydreams are often surreal or about the situations that have just been mentioned or wondered about, but often in an exaggerated manner.
 Many of these are followed by a comment from him which, although in keeping with his daydream, sounds strange and is often highly unrelated to the initial topic, very often earning him odd looks from nearby characters in the scene.

-Despite his numerous mistakes, quirks and personal neurosis, J.D. is shown throughout the series to be a very skilled doctor.
+Despite his numerous mistakes, quirks, and personal neurosis, J.D. is shown throughout the series to be a very skilled doctor.
 He is described as having compassion for his patients, as well as determination and enthusiasm for his job.

 Family life

-He grew up in Trotwood, Ohio.
-In a season 1 episode (2001), JD states that 20 years ago he "had a little trouble with his "S’s “” because he was five.
-In season five JD turns 30.
-His father, Sam (John Ritter), a failed office supply salesman, was absent for most of J.D.'s childhood, and often mooched off his son when he was around; after Sam dies, however, J.D. realises that his father loved him and was proud of him.
+J.D. grew up in Trotwood, Ohio, a suburb of Dayton.
+In a Season 1 episode (2001), J.D. states that 20 years ago, he "had a little trouble with his S's" because he was five.
+In season five J.D. turns 30.

+His father, Sam (John Ritter), a failed office supply salesman, was absent for most of J.D.'s childhood and often mooched off his son when he was around; after Sam dies, however, J.D. realizes that his father loved him and was proud of him.
 His mother is Barbara Turner Dorian.
 He has an older brother, Dan (Tom Cavanagh), with whom he has a love/hate relationship.